qamarzsyed/IK_Solver_Robot_Arm/README.md

 ## Overview

 - The aim of this project is to design and develop an inverse kinematics solver for a 6-axis Manipulator at ACME Robotics.
-- This implementaion is based on the Kuka-KR 5 Manipulator, however it can provide a solution for any 6 axis             manipulator with a sperical wrist configuration.
+- This implementaion is based on the Stanford Manipulator, however it can provide a solution for any 6 axis             manipulator with a sperical wrist configuration.
 - Our software will compute and simulate a trajectory based on the path coordinates provided and will be integrated as a module into a future project over at ACME Robotics.

 ## Method